jadogeri/Tanstack_JS/README.md

     <ul>
 </ul>

 ## **1. Introduction**

 ### **1.1 Purpose**

-This document outlines the components, and design considerations for migrating html 5 responsive bootstrap to reactjs application.
+This document outlines the components, and design considerations for utilizing tanstack react table templates in a reactjs application.

 ## **2. Installation**